Skip to content

 }

-Find the absolute path with:
+Find the absolute path with which probe-mcp.

 Edit %APPDATA%\Claude\claude_desktop_config.json: